eclipse-kura/kura/_posts/dev/2014-11-16-bluetooth-le-beacon-example.md

 * Hardware

-  * Embedded device running ESF with Bluetooth 4.0 (LE) capabilities.
+  * Embedded device running Kura with Bluetooth 4.0 (LE) capabilities.

   * bluez_ packet must be installed on the embedded device.
 Follow the installation instructions in [How to Use Bluetooth LE](bluetooth-le-example.html).